andrevidela/Research-report/Thesis/index.md

                   ValOnce v => ValOnce (S v)
 ```

 This version makes use of a temporary variable `arg` instead of matching on the function argument directly.
-The calls to constructors `ValTwice` and `ValOnce` allocate memory, but we want to replace them by `CMut` which will reuse memory.
-In order to reuse the memory, space taken by `arg` they need to store a pointer to it.
+The calls to constructors `ValTwice` and `ValOnce` allocate memory, but we want to replace them with `CMut` which will reuse memory.
+To reuse the memory space taken by `arg` they need to store a pointer to it.
 This is reflected in the signature of `CMut : FC -> (ref : Name) -> List (CExp vars) -> CExp vars` where the second argument is the reference to reuse.

 ```haskell
 case arg of